-These psychological treatments are safe and effective alternatives to medications, with combined drug and psychological treatment often used for complex cases.
+These psychological treatments are safe and effective alternatives to medications for mild to moderate depression, with combined drug and psychological treatment often used for complex cases.

 Psychological treatments can be particular useful for people who are unable to, or unwilling, to take antidepressant medications.